Canna indica

 Canna indica, commonly known as Indian shot, African arrowroot, edible canna, purple arrowroot, Sierra Leone arrowroot, is a plant species in the family Cannaceae.
-It is native to much of South America, Central America, the West Indies, and Mexico.
-It is also naturalized in the southeastern United States (Florida, Texas, Louisiana, and South Carolina), and much of Europe, sub-Saharan Africa, Southeast Asia, and Oceania.
-Canna indica (achira in Hispanic America, cana-da-índia in Brazil) has been a minor food crop cultivated by indigenous peoples of the Americas for thousands of years.
+It is native to the Americas and naturalized elsewhere.
+The edible rhizomes are a source of starch.

 Description

 Canna indica is a perennial growing to between 0.5 and 2.5 m, depending on the variety.
 It is hardy to zone 10 and is frost tender.
-The flowers are hermaphrodite.
+The plants form an upright, unbranched stem or the overlapping leaf sheaths form a pseudo trunk.

 It forms branched rhizomes 60 cm long that are divided into bulbous segments and covered in two lines by pale green or purple flaky leaves.
-The very large grains of starch stored there can supposedly be seen with the naked eye.
-The plants form an upright, unbranched stem or the overlapping leaf sheaths form a pseudo trunk.
+The surface of the rhizome is carved by transverse grooves, which mark the base of scales that cover it.
+From the lower part white and apex rootlets emerge, where there are numerous buds, the leaves sprout, the floral stem and the stems.
+The very large grains of starch can supposedly be seen with the naked eye.

 The alternate and spiral or two-line arranged, very large, simple leaves are divided into leaf sheaths, short petioles and leaf blades.
 The leaf blade has a length of 30 to 60 cm and a width of 10 to 20 cm.
 The parallel leaf veins arise from the midrib (not typical of monocots).
-The leaves are broad, green or violet green, with petiolesshort and elliptical sheets, which can measure 30 to 60 cm long and 10 to 25 cm wide, with the base obtuse or narrowly cuneate and the apex is shortly acuminate or sharp.
-The surface of the rhizome is carved by transverse grooves, which mark the base of scales that cover it; from the lower part white and apex rootlets emerge, where there are numerous buds, the leaves sprout, the floral stem and the stems.
+The leaves are broad, green or violet green, with elliptical sheets, which can measure 30 to 60 cm long and 10 to 25 cm wide, with the base obtuse or narrowly cuneate and the apex is shortly acuminate or sharp.